mihailtd/starter/README.md

 4. [TODO] define the IP in pg_hba.conf
 5. [TODO] define a better eslint config
 6. [TODO] configure HTTPS for local development
+7. [TODO] see if you can tag images separately, based on something other than commit hash, in order to update the images only when changes to the specific sub-directories are made, not on every commit.
+8. [TODO] currently the staging / production docker images are built locally using DevSpace CLI, this should run in a CI pipeline.

 # Known issues and quirks